keeprefrigerated95/-minecraftAutoFarm/README.txt

 pressing shift and then x.

 *************************
-PARAMETERS
+SETTINGS
 *************************
-The script reads parameters from the text file autoFarmData.txt, giving you the ability to customize the script to your farm layout.
+The script reads settings from the text file autoFarmSettings.txt, giving you the ability to customize the script to your farm layout.
 These are the following parameters:

 layers: The number of layers of farm fields stacked on top of each other, all layers must be identical